SoloChe/Medical_QA_RAG/README.md

 ## Agent Pipeline
 1. Retriever Model: FAISS+MedCPT+Ranker
+   - FAISS is used for efficient similarity search in the corpus.
+   - MedCPT is used to encode the medical questions and documents.
+   - Ranker (optional) is used to re-rank the retrieved documents.
-2. Contextualizer: LLM Prompt
+2. Contextualizer: Used to build LLM prompt
+3. Generator: LLM
-3. Generator (LLM): `mistralai/Mistral-7B-Instruct-v0.2` (optional fine-tuning and PPO alignment available)
+   - Currently, `mistralai/Mistral-7B-Instruct-v0.2` (optional fine-tuning and PPO alignment available) is used for testing.
-4. Corrector Model: (optional)
-5. Summarizer Model: (optional)
+   - It will be replaced with LLM API in the future.
+4. Corrector Model (optional): Used to criticize the generated answer and provide feedback for revision.
+5. Summarizer Model (optional): Used to summarize the final answer.

 ## Fine-tuning
 The generator model is fine-tuned using LoRa and PPO for alignment.
 The configuration files for both methods are provided in the `configs` directory.
 The fine-tuning process is performed using the Hugging Face Trainer API (LoRa) and customized training loops (LoRa+PPO) on HPC (Slurm job schedular) with Nvidia-A100@80GB.
 The training scripts are located in the `scripts` directory.
 The fine-tuned models are saved in the `saved_models` directory (not uploaded).